 - Go heavy on the brown sugar: A little extra brown sugar helps add extra chewyness (and that extra-delicious molasses flavor), so we’re good to go with the butter.

 - Use lots of vanilla, and good vanilla: If you can, I highly recommend splurging on good vanilla for baking.
-It makes a world of difference, especially when we use 2 full teaspoons for this recipe.
+(This organic vanilla is only about $11 on Amazon.)
+It really makes a world of difference, especially when we use 2 full teaspoons for this recipe.